PAY RANGE: N25

 CITY PLANNER MANAGER

 This is management level city planning work in the area of specialization.
-Employees in this class direct the work of a major division of the City’s central planning agency or the environmental planning programs for a major department and are responsible for planning, developing or implementing divisional planning policies and projects.
+Employees in this class direct, through subordinate supervisors, the work of a major division of the City’s central planning agency or the environmental planning programs for a major department and are responsible for planning, developing or implementing divisional planning policies and projects.
 Employees perform work in the Planning, Environmental Planning, Urban Design or Transportation Planning specialty and manage the activities of lower level employees in the area of specialization.
 Interacting with other agencies, community and business groups and individuals is a significant aspect of the work.
 Work is performed under the general direction of an administrative superior.

 ALLOCATING FACTORS: (The following conditions must be met for a position to be

 allocated to this class).

 3. Only one position will be allocated to the Environmental Planning specialty for each large department with major environmental impact.
 The position will serve as chief planner with responsibility for directing all environmental planning projects for the department.

 5. Employees in the Planning and Urban Design specialties must perform the work for the City Planning Commission.